 Landlord-Tenant Act (§ 33-1322) – The landlord must give the tenant a copy of the Arizona Residential Landlord and Tenant Act (Title 34, Chapter 3) at the time of lease authorization.

-Lead-Based Paint Disclosure – Federal law requiring all landlords/managers/agents to inform a new tenant that a property may have lead-based paint if built prior to 1978.
+Lead-Based Paint Disclosure – Federal law requires all landlords/managers/agents to inform a new tenant that a property may have lead-based paint if built prior to 1978.

 Move-in / Move-out Condition Checklist (§ 33-1321(C)) – All leases are required to have the move-in checklist attached.
 Whether it is completed by the tenant is up to them.
 At the end of the lease, the landlord will be able to perform the move-out inspection by first giving the Tenant written notice of the move-out date.

-Notice (§ 33-1322) – Landlord must disclose the person(s) managing the property and give contact information for any legal notices.
+Notice (§ 33-1322) – The landlord must disclose the person(s) managing the property and give contact information for any legal notices.
 This is commonly written in the lease agreement.

 Shared Utility Charges (§ 33-1314.01) – If the landlord bills the tenant based on a shared meter, the computation for how it is charged must be in the rental contract.
 The landlord may reimburse themselves for any administrative costs for calculating and paying the utility.